Australian Science Policy Fellowship Pilot Program

 The Australian Science Policy Fellowship Pilot Program gives Australian scientists the opportunity to work in a Commonwealth government department for one year.

 The pilot program seeks to grow the diversity of expertise in the Australian Public Service workforce by providing a pathway for early- and mid-career scientists to become skilled policy practitioners.

 The pilot commenced in July 2018 and will run until June 2021.
 Each year, up to twenty fellowships will be offered to scientists who have a genuine interest in public policy.
 Fellows are employed by host departments across the Australian Public Service in diverse policy roles.

 In its inaugural year, seven scientists started as policy officers in five departments.
-You can read the profiles of the 2018-19 fellows and meet the 2019-20 fellows to learn more about their experiences in the program.
+You can read the profiles of the 2018-19 Fellows to learn more about their experiences in the program.

-Over the year the fellows are embedded in policy teams.
+Over the year Fellows are embedded in policy teams.
 They receive on-the-job training and exposure to policy making.
 Fellows are also supported by the Office of the Chief Scientist and have access to mentors in their host department.
 Future cohorts will have the additional support of an alumni network.